 Scattered just outside of West Palm are several colorful towns that are also worth exploring, most situated near the beach.
 A few of these even boast revived and vibrant downtowns of their own, as well as communities of artists and craftspeople pushing artistic boundaries, many of them displaying their works on the sides of buildings or at local markets.

 When you arrive in West Palm Beach, it won't take long before you realize that you'll run out of time before you run out of fun places to visit and things to do.
-Be sure to read through our list of the top attractions in West Palm Beach.
+Plan your sightseeing adventures with our list of the top attractions in West Palm Beach.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-You can visit clothing, jewelry, or gift shops; chow down on international cuisine ranging from Tuscan to Mexican, Southwestern US, or Japanese; or build your own lunch or dinner at one of the gourmet marketplaces or cheese shops.
+You can visit clothing, jewelry, or gift shops; chow down on international cuisine ranging from Tuscan to Mexican, Southwestern US, or Japanese; or build your own lunch or dinner at one of the gourmet marketplaces.
 Follow up your meal with an ice-cream, frozen yogurt, or melt-in-your-mouth chocolate treat.

 On weekend evenings, excellent local bands perform in the open-air Plaza.
-There's also an Improv Comedy Club & Dinner Theatre, as well as the AMC CityPlace 20, which boasts 20 movie screens and technological features such as an impressive IMAX experience.
-You can also easily access downtown's lively main street, Clematis Street, from here on a vintage trolley.
+There's also the Improv Comedy Club & Dinner Theatre, as well as the AMC CityPlace 20, which boasts 20 movie screens and technological features such as an impressive IMAX experience.
+You can also easily access downtown's lively main street, Clematis Street, from here on a trolley bus.

 Address: 700 S. Rosemary Avenue, West Palm Beach, Florida

 2. Hear the Big Cats Roar at Panther Ridge Conservation Center